okx/okexchain-docs/building-modules/ibc-module/ibc-overview.md

 #### **Connection layer protocol**

-&nbsp;&nbsp;&nbsp;&nbsp;Connection is the upper layer protocol of client and IBC protocol's transitional state.
+Connection is the upper layer protocol of client and IBC protocol's transitional state.
 Connection layers connection creating process is similar to that of client's, both containing certain timed out sends which are reliant on relayer.
 Connection layer's connection structure is as shown in the chart below:

 ![connection](../../img/ibc-connection.jpg)